ch999999/Recipe-Sharing-Website/README.md

 This is the frontend code repository for a website that users can use to easily create and share recipes (ie. a recipe sharing website).
 A live implementation is available at https://recipekamu.vercel.app .
-Instsructions for basic use of the website are found on the [`home page`](https://recipekamu.vercel.app) of the website.
+Instructions for basic use of the website are found on the [`home page`](https://recipekamu.vercel.app) of the website.
 The software architecture of the website is explained below.

 ## Architecture Overview
 ![Software Architecture](https://github.com/ch999999/RecipesFrontend/blob/master/Extra_Images/architecture.PNG) <br />